You'll dance every day.

 Enrich your dance portfolio with electives in African and Afro-Cuban, jazz, and tap.

 Apply to the university.
 Your application to the university must be on file prior to your audition.
-Early decision deadline is November 1.
-(For the academic year 2017-18, in order to be considered for scholarships, you must apply by November 1 and audition on October 21, November 4, November 11 or January 13, 2018.)
-The undergraduate (freshman) deadline is January 15.
-The transfer application priority deadline is March 1.
+The early action and scholarship application deadline is November 1, the regular decision application deadline is February 1, and the transfer application priority deadline is March 1.

 Email us or call us: 703-993-1114.
 Visit us at the deLaski Performing Arts Building, A300, George Mason University, 4400 University Drive, Fairfax, VA 22030.